Why Are My Orchid Leaves Turning Yellow? Reasons & Fix

 Fertilization:

 Orchids are heavy feeders.
 So, you need to fertilize your plant steadily twice or thrice a month.
-Apply it in a diluted liquid form or powdered form but make sure you keep the nitrogen a bit high than the other contents.
+Apply it in a diluted liquid form or powdered form but make sure you keep the nitrogen a bit higher than the other contents.

-Lighting needs and Climate:
+Lighting Needs and Climate:

 Orchids can tolerate warm and high temperatures but through indirect sunlight.
 So, if you are growing an orchid plant indoors, try to place it near an eastern or western window.

 For outdoor orchid plants, use a partial shade to filter the direct light a little.
-Keep the temperature between 75 to 85 degrees F and the climate higher to provide the best growing climate.
+Keep the temperature between 75 to 85 degrees F and the climate higher to provide the best-growing climate.

 Pruning and Repotting: